jdumm/curlovision/README.md

 # Curlovision
-Curling computer vision project for extracting stone positions from broadcast footage.
+Curling computer vision project for extracting stone positions from broadcast game footage.
 The purpose is to build a data set of stone positions in high level curling matches, to be used in generating predictive models of the score or next stone positions.

 ![Highlight Slide](curlovision_slide.png)

 # Dependencies
-Curlovision is written in Python (tested with v2.7) taking advantage of OpenCV, Matplotlib, Numpy, and Pytesseract.
+Curlovision is written in Python (tested with v2.7) taking advantage of the following dependencies:

   * OpenCV
   * Matplotlib